 - Notify us about any new income (scholarships, personal loans, etc.) that becomes available after filing your applications.

-- Reduction of Loans by External Scholarships - Recipients of either externally-awarded scholarships or loans are obligated to notify their Financial Aid Officer.
-You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Alternative loans, if taken, Federal Direct Graduate PLUS, and Federal Direct Unsubsidized Stafford will be reduced first, the CU Loan component will be reduced next; then the P&S Grant, if applicable.
+- What happens if I receive an external scholarship or a loan not certified by the Financial Aid Office - Recipients of either externally-awarded scholarships or loans are obligated to notify their Financial Aid Officer.
+You will be granted a dollar for dollar substitution of the financial aid in the standard package in an amount equal to the "external" award in the following order: Alternative loans, if taken, Federal Direct Graduate PLUS, and Federal Direct Unsubsidized Stafford will be reduced first, then the P&S Grant, if applicable.

 - Notify us if siblings or spouse reported as expected to enroll as full-time students for either fall or spring do not do so.

-- Students interested in a Federal Work-Study award should contact our Office for further information.
+- Students interested in a Federal Work-Study award should contact us for further information.

 - Tuition Exemption - Partial tuition exemption benefits are evaluated on an individual basis and may be used to reduce outside loans for those who also qualify for need-based school funding.
 Students receiving full tuition exemption benefits are not eligible for need-based school funds.